DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 factor, the use of social networks.
 Such networks can change the assumptions and the actual uses of these sites in unpredictable ways.
 The online dating services are big, and the services they provide are on demand.
-The next decade of online dating research will questions today’s assumptions and give way to a better understanding of online romance.
+The next decade of online dating research will questions today's assumptions and give way to a better understanding of online romance.

-## References:
+## References

-Arvidsson, Adam. ‘‘Quality singles’: Internet Dating and the Work of Fantasy’, *New Media & Society 8.4* (2006): 671-690.
+Arvidsson, Adam. ''Quality singles': Internet Dating and the Work of Fantasy', *New Media & Society 8.4* (2006): 671-690.

 Baker, Andrea.
-‘Two by Two in Cyberspace: Getting Together and Connecting Online’, *CyberPsychology and Behavior*, 3.2 (2000): 237-242.
+'Two by Two in Cyberspace: Getting Together and Connecting Online', *CyberPsychology and Behavior*, 3.2 (2000): 237-242.

 Chambers, Deborah. *Social Media and Personal Relationships: Online Intimacies and Networked Friendship*, Basingstoke: Palgrave Macmillan,